Four Ways the Irish Word Ending “-icí” Can Be Used (Picnicí, Eiticí, Seicí, Vicí) Posted by róislín on Aug 27, 2018 in Irish Language

 So there you have it.
 Four different types of words with “-icí” as the ending.
 I have to admit that the sound (like “icky”) was part of what attracted me to putting this assemblage together.
 And it is interesting that there’s the overlap of “teoiricí” as “theories” (plural) and “teoiricí” (theorist, singular).
 Could the occupational term have been ” *teoireoir“?
 It seems a little hard to pronounce!

 Finally, I wish I could say there was a rhyming equivalent of one of my favorite, fun English words, “doohickey,” but the closest I can come is “Mac Uí Rudaí” (lit. “son of O’Things”).
-That’s the closest I’ve found in Irish for “thingamabob” or “thingamy,” unless you go with the more straightforward “an rud sin” (that thing), “ruidín” (little thing), or “an boc sin” (that buck, fellow).
+That’s also the closest I’ve found in Irish for “thingamabob” or “thingamy,” unless you go with the more straightforward “an rud sin” (that thing), “ruidín” (little thing), or “an boc sin” (that buck, fellow).
 And no, the Irish for a “hickey” (a love bite) doesn’t rhyme with any of these “-icí” words.
 It’s not a loan word.
 There are at least three Irish phrases for a “love bite.”
 One is “plaicín grá” (lit. small bite or mouthful of love, a diminutive of “plaic,” a large bite or mouthful!) and the others use “greim” (greim grá, lit. love bite; greim seirce, lit. love bite).

 I hope you found this both fun and helpful.
 Maybe next time dornán focal that end in “-ící [pronounced ee-kee], including “ící” (healer, physician) itself.
 Go dtí sin – Róislín